Student Services Information 2021

 Our Learning Support Coordinator (LSC) assists staff to develop specific plans for all students with special needs.
 The LSC liaises with parents and numerous staff from a wide range of agencies, which provide additional services to students at Bannister Creek Primary School.
 The LSC also coordinates the ‘case conference’ meetings when necessary for these students.
 The LSC works closely with teachers and education assistants to ensure that plans are meeting the requirements of the individual students.

 Our School Chaplain provides a range of pastoral care services at our Bannister Creek Primary School.
-The most significant programs running are social and emotional programs such as Rainbows and Drumbeat.
+The most significant programs running are social and emotional programs such as Seasons for Growth and Drumbeat.
 Students are selected to participate in these programs on a needs basis.
 Not all children require these interventions and it is not compulsory for any child to attend.

 Our Chaplain is able to provide one-to-one ‘chat’ sessions for students.
 Should parents wish to your child visit the Chaplain a referral, pink slip, needs to completed.
 These can be collected from the front office or the classrooms.
 At times, teachers will ask the Chaplain to speak to a child should they seem distressed when at school.
-This support aligns with the Bannister Creek Primary School’s focus on Social and Emotional Learning; Kidsmatter and Act, Belong, Commit.
+This support aligns with the Bannister Creek Primary School’s focus on Social and Emotional Learning; Kidsmatter, Zones of Regulation and Act, Belong, Commit.

 Aboriginal Islander Education Officer